 You need to have a pulse on our child's screen time habits because how she interacts with and experiences screens today is definitely going to look different in two weeks, two months, and two years.
 You have to stay on top of these things if you want to remain relevant and effective!

 Now, I mentioned above that arbitrary screen time limits don't work.
 Here's why.

 My husband used to explain to me that these didn't work for video games because oftentimes as soon as you get into a game (educational or not), the time limit would end and you'd never be able to get to the next thinking, building, strategy, and yes, game, level.
 You'd just start over each time and repeat what you'd done before.
 This doesn't make sense at all, does it?

 Another important aspect of this is that different screen-based activities use different skills.
-As in, if your child takes a half hour to type out the grocery list in a Note on your phone or to do their homework online, have they reached their screen time limit?
+As in, if your child takes a half hour to type out the grocery list in a Note on your phone or to do their homework online, has she reached her screen time limit?
 This isn't pragmatic to the way every day life works.
-When screen time limit suggestions were made years ago, the way we used our screens were different and we need to change with the times in order for our rules to make sense and to be effective.
+When screen time limit suggestions were made years ago, the way you used your screens was different than the way your child uses hers and you need to change with the times in order for your rules to make sense and to be effective.

 I'm not undervaluing any of this (at all!).
-If we want our kids to reap the benefits of technology, we actually have to let them use it.
+If you want our child to reap the benefits of technology, you actually have to let her use it.
 But there's more to this.

-- There are physical and emotional or mental cues to let us know that we need to take a break from screens.
+- There are physical and emotional or mental cues to let toy know that you need to take a break from your screen.

-- Creating the habit of listening to these cues and acting on what we're feeling is key.
+- Creating the habit of listening to these cues and acting on what you're feeling is key.

 - "Acting on it" means taking a meaningful break that includes movement.